Symphony No. 7 (Beethoven): IV. Allegro con brio

 In his book Beethoven and his Nine Symphonies, Sir George Grove wrote, "The force that reigns throughout this movement is literally prodigious, and reminds one of Carlyle's hero Ram Dass, who has 'fire enough in his belly to burn up the entire world.'"
 Donald Tovey, writing in his Essays in Musical Analysis, commented on this movement's "Bacchic fury" and many other writers have commented on its whirling dance-energy.
 The main theme is a precise duple time variant of the instrumental ritornello in Beethoven's own arrangement of the Irish folk-song "Save me from the grave and wise", No. 8 of his Twelve Irish Folk Songs, WoO 154.

+A typical performance of this movement lasts approximately 6–9 minutes.

 Reception

 Critics and listeners have often felt stirred or inspired by the Seventh Symphony.
 For instance, one program-note author writes: